pot8oe/LED_Oxide/readme.md

     `cargo run`

-1. If you want to develop with led_oxide and run unit tests.
-Some tests require hardware running LedStripController firmware accessible.
+1. If you want to develop and run led_oxide unit tests.

     `cargo test`

+1. Some tests require hardware running LedStripController firmware to be accessible.
+Make sure an LedStripController based device is plugged in and run.

+    `cargo test -- --ignored`

 ## Build - Docker Image